 Future and Options have to be used together for hedging.

-Hedging is the concept of reducing the loss or preventing excess loss if the outcome of the CMP is not as you have anticipated, in this, you have to be long in futures and short in Options else vice-versa.
+Hedging is the concept of reducing the loss or preventing excess loss if the outcome of the CMP is not as you have anticipated, in this, you have to belong in futures and short in Options else vice-versa.

 Arbitragers: They are ones who buy a company into one platform and sell the same on another platform, instantly.

-Note: Arbitraging is safe trading, as the trader instantly squares up his transaction, the market volatility will not affect his profit at all.
+Note: Arbitraging is safe trading, as the trader instantly squares up to his transaction, the market volatility will not affect his profit at all.

 ETF: Electronic Traded Funds, here important commodities like Gold and Silver price are quoted in the form of shares, one can buy precious metals in the form of shares virtually, the price of ETF is independent of SENSEX or stock market and varies only according to their international prices.

-Note: It is always advisable to Buy Gold and Silver ETFs for investment rather than Physical to avoid shop keeper’s margin and other heavy taxes, in fact, the physical gold in not 100% pure too unlike the ETFs.
+Note: It is always advisable to Buy Gold and Silver ETFs for investment rather than Physical to avoid shop keeper’s margin and other heavy taxes, in fact, the physical gold is not 100% pure too unlike the ETFs.